miahj1/miahj1.github.io/_posts/2023-05-31-scraping-seasonal-anime.md

 May 6, 2016 - Sore Ike!
 Sabuibo Mask - N/A
 ```

 This is awesome, but none of it is in a specific order.
+If we look at the output, there are two shows that shouldn't
+be on the list Ushio to Tora (TV) 2nd Season, and Concrete Revolutio: Choujin Gensou - The Last Song.